Josef Labor: Biography

 Labor gave piano lessons to many notable musical personalities, including Alma Schindler (who married Gustav Mahler and others), Paul Wittgenstein, and Arnold Schoenberg.
 Schindler studied with Labor for six years, beginning when she was 14, and her diaries contain numerous references to him.

 Labor was very close to Paul Wittgenstein's family.
 He attended many musical evenings at the Wittgenstein home with such Viennese musicians of the day as Mahler, Johannes Brahms, Clara Schumann, Bruno Walter, and Richard Strauss.
 As a composition teacher he gave private lessons to Julius Bittner and Rudolf Braun.

 When Paul Wittgenstein lost his right arm in World War I, Labor was the first person he asked to write a piece for piano left hand.
 They settled on a concerto for piano left hand and orchestra, something for which there was no precedent.
 (Note: Géza Zichy had actually written a Piano Concerto in E-flat for left hand in 1895, but Labor had probably not written his concerto with Zichy's in mind.)
 The groundbreaking work premiered on 12 December 1916 in the Musikverein, Vienna, with the Wiener Tonkünstler-Orchester conducted by Oskar Nedbal.
-Wittgenstein later commissioned works for the left hand from composers including Strauss, Erich Wolfgang Korngold, Maurice Ravel, Sergei Prokofiev, Benjamin Britten, and Franz Schmidt (the finale of Schmidt's A major Clarinet Quintet—the last of his Wittgenstein commissions—s a set of variations on a theme from Labor's clarinet and piano quintet, Op.
+Wittgenstein later commissioned works for the left hand from composers including Strauss, Erich Wolfgang Korngold, Maurice Ravel, Sergei Prokofiev, Benjamin Britten, and Franz Schmidt (the finale of Schmidt's A major Clarinet Quintet—the last of his Wittgenstein commissions—is a set of variations on a theme from Labor's clarinet and piano quintet, Op.
 11, published in 1901).